spacetelescope/bibcat/README.md

 You should see the following output: `[PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]`.
 If the output is an empty list, you are not setup for GPU use.

 #### Install `tensorflow-text`
-- You need to install this package separately.
+- You need to install this package manually.
 Follow the instruction order below.

-- To install `tensorflow-text`, the command `pip install -U "tensorflow-text"` does not work due to some package version conflict.
+- To install `tensorflow-text`, the command `pip install -U "tensorflow-text"` does not work due to some package version conflict (as of sometime 2024, need to revisit).
 You need to download the latest release library compatible with your system from [the Tensorflow library link.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases); For instance, if you have MacOSX with python 3.10, download [this library.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases/download/v2.15/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl)
 - Then `pip install /path-to-download/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl`